 Numerous buses for public transport and bemos (Almost every vehicle used for public transport is called bemos.
 This is actually a minibus or van with rows of seats) travel on certain routes around the city and the rest of the island.
 Leave after they are full and stop where you want.
 For most foreigners this system is confusing and haggling on price is a real challenge.
 Local buses are the cheapest way of transportation to town – a ticket costs 100 000 IDR (about 9 euros), the duration of the journey is about half an hour.

-If the taxi has a taximeter, you must insist the driver to use it.
+If the taxi has a taximeter, you must insist the driver use it.
 Urban taxis are blue and yellow.
 Taxi drivers offer a fixed price for the road.
-You can take a taxi on the street from one of the many stands or to call from the hotel.
-Compared with the international standards here taxis are cheaper and much more convenient than shuttle.
+You can take a taxi on the street from one of the many stands or call from the hotel.
+Compared with the international standards here taxis are cheaper and much more convenient than the shuttle.
 However, you must be prepared to bargain for the price.
 Many drivers know little English.

 - Hours of operation: Banks, shops and government offices are open from 08.00 to 16.00 and from 09.00 to 17.00.
 Many malls stay open until 22:00 or later.

 - Best time to visit: April to October – During the dry season.